Affiliate links on SoundGuys may earn us a commission. Learn more.

 In my six plus years covering audio equipment, I’ve never heard a set of sub-$500 headphones this clear.
 Even old mainstays like the AKG K701 and Audio-Technica ATH-AD900—both rockstars in their own right—are mismatched against the Monolith M1060.
 These are, without a doubt, the highest sound quality to cost ratio in the headphone world and only the Knowledge Zenith ATE comes close.
 That being said, they’re not perfect, so let’s dive in.

 Some people claim that removing the foam “opens up” these headphones, and while that is somewhat true, it does introduce the possibility of a very quiet “ringing” near 5kHz.
 However, given that not everybody seems to be able to hear this, it’s yet again more of an observation than a real issue.
 If you like how they sound with the foam in, don’t mess with it.
 These headphones are firmly in the territory where there are fewer objective upgrades, and a lot more competitors that offer something that’s simply different.
-These Monoprices aren’t going to turn pop into classical, after all.
+This headphone isn’t going to turn pop into classical, after all.

 If I were to distill how these headphones sound, it’d come down to being very “clear.”
 There’s no audible distortion, and there doesn’t seem to be any major channel balance issues either.
 Problems with mixing songs become very apparent, but it’s only in high-def files (think 320kbps plus) where it becomes audible.
 I’m quite pleased with how easy it is to pick out the separate stringed instruments from Samuel Barber’s rendition of Adagio for Strings, for example.